This document explains some conventions and specificities in the way we manage the Symfony code with Git.

 Whenever a pull request is merged, all the information contained in the pull request (including comments) is saved in the repository.

-You can easily spot pull request merges as the commit message always follows this pattern:
+You can identify pull request merges as the commit message always follows this pattern:

 The merge commit message contains the original message from the author of the changes.
 Often, this can help understand what the changes were about and the reasoning behind the changes.